-- It is not suggested to ask academic questions in e-mails.
-The face-to-face communication is the best way to make me understand your questions and give you the most accurate instruction to solve your problems. - If you have difficulties in solving exercise questions at the end of each chapter, please ask the teaching assistant first.
-It is preferred to make an appointment with the teaching assistant rather than ask him questions in e-mails. - Try to fully utilize the office hours before making an individual appointment.
+- It is not suggested to ask academic questions in emails.
+First, it is almost impossible to discuss academic issues in emails.
+Second, I believe that the face-to-face communication is the best way to make me understand your questions and give you the most accurate instruction to solve your problems. - If you have difficulties in solving exercise questions at the end of each chapter, please ask the teaching assistant first.
+It is preferred to make an appointment with the teaching assistant rather than ask him questions in emails. - Try to fully utilize the office hours before making an individual appointment.